Timoune/DreamCloud-V12/README.md

 A persistent, intelligent long-term memory system featuring semantic retrieval, graph associations, reinforcement dynamics, contradiction resolution (NLI-powered), and autonomous "DreamCycle" concept synthesis.

+**IMPORTANT: This README is not up-to-date, as i am adding more features.

 ---

 ## ✨ Key Features